 For many years watchdog groups have noted the Egyptian bureaucracy’s tilt against Christians.
 In 1993, Human Rights Watch documented the myriad ways the government denies and delays permits to build and repair churches – the lone regulation surviving from 19th-Century Ottoman rule.
 Church permits continue to require the signature of the president himself, while mosque construction is lightly, and locally, regulated.

 More recently, Human Rights Watch cataloged numerous examples of neglect by police and fire agencies following the military’s August 2013 crackdown on large demonstrations by the Muslim Brotherhood.
 Already angered by the Army’s removal of then-President Mohamed Morsi, leader of the Brotherhood’s Freedom and Justice Party, Muslim mobs reacted to the violent breakup of the demonstrations by looting and burning scores of churches and Christian business across the country.

 “Security forces were largely absent or failed to intervene even when they had been informed of ongoing attacks,” the report said.

-“For weeks, everyone could see these attacks coming, with Muslim Brotherhood members accusing Coptic Christians of a role in [Morsi’s] ouster, but the authorities did little or nothing to prevent them,” Joe Stork, acting Middle East director, said in the report.
+“For weeks, everyone could see these attacks coming, with Muslim Brotherhood members accusing Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians of a role in [Morsi’s] ouster, but the authorities did little or nothing to prevent them,” Joe Stork, acting Middle East director, said in the report.